neondatabase/website/content/docs/serverless/serverless-driver.md

 You can use the Neon serverless driver in the same way you would use `node-postgres` with `Pool` and `Client`.
 Where you usually import `pg`, import `@neondatabase/serverless` instead.

 <Admonition type="note">
-The `Pool` and `Client` objects must be connected, used and closed within a single request handler.
-Don't create them outside a request handler; don't create them in one handler and try to reuse them in another; and to avoid exhausting available connections, don't forget to close them.
+The `Pool` and `Client` objects must be connected, used, and closed within a single request handler.
+Don't create the objects outside a request handler; don't create them in one handler and try to reuse them in another; and to avoid exhausting available connections, don't forget to close them.
 </Admonition>

 <CodeTabs labels={["Node.js","Drizzle-ORM", "Vercel Edge Function", "Vercel Serverless Function"]}>